 Step #2: Pick a Name for Your Blog

-The next step to starting a blog is picking a name.
+The next step to start a blog is picking a name.
 Blog names tend to fall into two categories:

 - Topic-specific: The blog name refers to the blog’s primary topic.
 The topic(s) you picked in Step #1 can help determine a topic-specific blog name.
 A blog that mostly discusses money matters might be called Pam’s Pennies & Dimes or The Superhero Money Saver.